vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 Please note that this field is immutable after the VM is powered on.
-To change the guest ID after the VM is powered on, the VM must be powered off and then powered on again with the updated guest ID spec. |
+To change the guest ID after the VM is powered on, the VM must be powered off and then powered on again with the updated guest ID spec.

+This field is required when the VM has any CD-ROM devices attached. |

 ### VirtualMachineStatus